Taste (Sabrina Carpenter song): Composition

 "Taste" is two minutes and 37 seconds long.
 Ryan and Bunetta programmed the song, and they produced it with Kirkpatrick.
 Ryan and Bunetta play guitar, bass, drums, and percussion, and Aaron Sterling plays drums.
 Ryan and Jeff Gunnell recorded the song at the Perch in Calabasas, California, Juicy Hill Studios in the Bahamas, and the Playpen in Calabasas, California; Serban Ghenea mixed it at MixStar Studios in Virginia Beach with engineering from Bryce Bordone; and Nathan Dantzler mastered it with assistance from Harrison Tate.
-"Taste" has been labeled as a pop, glam-pop, country pop, pop rock, rock, indie rock, slacker rock, and soft rock song.
+"Taste" has been labeled as a pop, glam-pop, country pop, pop rock, rock, indie rock, and slacker rock song.
 According to Billboards Jason Lipshutz, it "fuses rock guitar, country-tinged vocals and disco melodies".
 Lindsay Zoladz of The New York Times described the song as a mixture of "'80s pop gloss and '90s country sass".

 This song is composed in the key of E♭ major, with a tempo of approximately 113 beats per minute (BPM).